NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

-# Predictive Maintenance Agent
+# Asset Lifecycle Management Agent

-A comprehensive AI-powered predictive maintenance system built with NeMo Agent Toolkit for turbofan engine health monitoring and failure prediction.
+An AI-powered system for managing industrial assets throughout their lifecycle, built with NeMo Agent Toolkit.
+Currently focused on predictive maintenance for turbofan engines with plans to expand to full lifecycle management.

 Work done by: Vineeth Kalluru, Janaki Vamaraju, Sugandha Sharma, Ze Yang, and Viraj Modak

 ## Overview

-Predictive maintenance prevents costly downtime by identifying potential failures before they occur.
-This agent leverages AI to analyze sensor data from turbofan engines, predict remaining useful life (RUL), and provide actionable insights for maintenance teams.

-### Key Benefits
-- **Prevent Costly Downtime**: Identify failures before they occur
-- **Optimize Maintenance**: Perform maintenance only when needed
-- **Extend Equipment Life**: Monitor health to maximize efficiency
-- **Improve Safety**: Prevent catastrophic failures
-- **Reduce Costs**: Minimize emergency repairs and disruptions
+Asset Lifecycle Management (ALM) spans acquisition, operation, upgrades, and retirement of industrial assets.
+This project delivers an agentic workflow that applies ALM ideas to real data.
+Today it focuses on the operation and maintenance slice: using time‑series sensor data to predict remaining useful life (RUL), detect anomalies, and recommend next steps.
+We use the NASA C‑MAPSS turbofan dataset as a practical, well‑studied benchmark with realistic signals and run‑to‑failure trajectories.
+The system is modular and backed by SQL (SQLite by default, PostgreSQL/MySQL supported), so extending into planning, commissioning, optimization, and decommissioning is straightforward as additional tools and integrations are added.

 ## Dataset